 11 I will remain in the world no longer, but they are still in the world, and I am coming to You.
 Holy Father, protect them by the power of Your name, the name you gave Me, so that they may be one as We are one.

-“That they may be one” – of one mind and heart about God’s purpose and their mission.
+“That they may be one” – with the sense of continuing in the unity of mind and heart they have been given about God’s purpose and their mission.

 12 While I was with them, I protected them and kept them safe by that name You gave Me.
 None has been lost except the one doomed to destruction so that Scripture would be fulfilled.